Kritz-dem/Thread-Pool-C/README.md

 More detailed explanation of the algorithm can be found here: https://nachtimwald.com/files/2008/11/MIT.txt

 Added the ability for the pool to concurrently sort an array
+## How the pool sorts an array
+It is based on the java implementation, if the size of the array exceeds 8192, the algorithm will run on a single thread a double pivot quicksort or else it will split the array into chunks, sort the chunks concurrently and then merge them into a single array

 ### TODO:
   - Add concurrent map function